UTexas

 Sec.
 11-704 Authorized Sanction Definitions

 2. Written Warning – Notification to the student that they have engaged in behavior that violated a rule or regulation of The University of Texas System or the University and that further violation(s) of the regulations may result in more severe disciplinary action.
-The Dean of Students, the Hearing Officer, or a majority of a Student Conduct Panel may impose conditions related to the violation, such as counseling, educational seminars, or unpaid work assignments.
-Failure to meet the condition(s) may be considered an additional violation.

 3. Disciplinary Probation – A specified period of time during which the student is required to comply with specified terms and conditions that include not engaging in further conduct that would violate a rule or regulation of The University Texas System or the University.
 Further violation or violations will result in consideration of suspension.
-The Dean of Students, the Hearing Officer, or a majority of a Student Conduct Panel may impose conditions related to the violation, such as reporting to the Dean of Students on a regular basis, counseling, educational seminars, or unpaid work assignments.
-Failure to meet the condition(s) may be considered an additional violation.

 4. Academic Integrity Probation – A specified period of time during which the student is required to comply with specified terms and conditions that include not engaging in further academic conduct that would violate a rule or regulation of The University Texas System or the University.
 Further academic violation or violations during this time could result in additional sanctions, which may include the student’s suspension or expulsion.
-The Dean of Students, the Hearing Officer, or a majority of a Student Conduct Panel may impose conditions related to the violation, such as reporting to the Dean of Students on a regular basis, counseling, or educational seminars.
-Failure to meet the condition(s) may be considered an additional violation.

-8. Academic Sanction – A failing grade or other academic sanction may be assigned to a student for a class in which they are found to have violated the University’s regulations regarding academic misconduct.
+9. Academic Sanction – A failing grade or other academic sanction may be assigned to a student for a class in which they are found to have violated the University’s regulations regarding academic misconduct.

-9. Rescission of Degree – The University may rescind a degree already conferred where it has been determined, in accordance with the procedures outlined in this chapter, that the degree holder, while enrolled as a student and while in the process of completing their degree requirements, engaged in academic misconduct, as defined in the University’s Institutional Rules, and where a finding of that violation also affects whether the degree holder completed the applicable degree requirements
+10. Rescission of Degree – The University may rescind a degree already conferred where it has been determined, in accordance with the procedures outlined in this chapter, that the degree holder, while enrolled as a student and while in the process of completing their degree requirements, engaged in academic misconduct, as defined in the University’s Institutional Rules, and where a finding of that violation also affects whether the degree holder completed the applicable degree requirements.

-11. Suspension – Prohibits the student on whom it is imposed, during the period of suspension, from entering the University campus without prior written approval from the Vice President for Student Affairs, from being initiated into an honorary or service organization, and from receiving credit for academic work done during the period of the suspension.
-Suspension is noted on the official transcript during the term of suspension and shall remain until all conditions of the suspension are met.
-The notation can be removed upon the request of the student but only after the student’s successful completion of the terms of the suspension.
-The request for the removal of the transcript notation of suspension should be directed to the Dean of Students.
+12. Suspension – Prohibits the student on whom it is imposed, during the period of suspension, from entering the university campus without prior written approval from the Vice President for Student Affairs, being initiated into an honorary or service organization, and receiving credit for academic work done during the period of the suspension.
+Suspension is noted on the student’s official transcript in accordance with Sections 9-301 and 9-402 of the Institutional Rules.
 Suspension may also prohibit the student from being admitted to, enrolling at, or entering the campus of another component institution of The University of Texas System without prior written approval of the chief student affairs officer of the institution at which the student wishes to be present.
-The Dean of Students, the student’s home department or school and/or the Office of the Registrar may, however, permit the student to receive credit for academic work completed at another institution during the period of suspension, except in cases where suspension is imposed for academic misconduct.
-The Dean of Students, the Hearing Officer, or a majority of a Student Conduct Panel may impose additional conditions or sanctions related to the alleged violation, and failure to meet such conditions or terms of the sanction will be considered an additional violation.
+Student Conduct, the student’s home department or school, and/or the Office of the Registrar may permit the student to receive credit for academic work completed at another institution during the period of suspension, except in cases where suspension is imposed for academic misconduct.

 Subchapter 11–800.
 Appeal